Sam Portrait Sam Al-Mukhtar

 What Are the Physical Properties of Alloys?

-Physical properties of alloys include density, melting point and conductivity.
-For example, aluminum alloys are known for being lightweight, which makes them ideal for applications that require low mass, such as in aerospace and transportation.
-Steel alloys, on the other hand, are much denser and have a higher melting point, which makes them suitable for use in construction and heavy machinery.
+Physical properties of alloys include density, melting point, and conductivity.
+For example, aluminum alloys are known for being lightweight, which makes them ideal for CNC machining applications that require low mass, such as in aerospace and transportation components.
+Steel alloys, on the other hand, are much denser and have a higher melting point, making them suitable for CNC machining in construction, heavy machinery, and tooling, where strength and durability are key.

 Table 2 below presents key physical characteristics of typical alloys.